 Let $\mathcal{E}$ be the map from Theorem~\ref{thm:path_to_poset} that takes a skew shape $\lambda/\mu$ to a width two poset $P$.
 From the construction in the proof above, it is implicit that $\mathcal{E}$ is injective.
 We record the surjectivity of $\mathcal{E}$ in the lemma below.

 \begin{lemma} For every poset $P$ of width two, there exists a skew shape $\lambda/\mu$ such that $\mathcal{E}(\lambda/\mu) = P$. \end{lemma}

-\begin{proof} While the poset $P$ has a unique minimum $x$, remove $x$ from $P$ and designate it as an empty column index.
-Similarly, while there is a unique maximum $y$ in $P$, remove $y$ and designate it as an empty row index.
+\begin{proof} First we repeatedly delete unique minimal and unique maximal elements of $P$, whenever they exist, until no such element remains.
+(This reduction is harmless since the skew shape corresponding to the non-reduced poset is obtained from that of the reduced one by prepending empty rows and empty columns.)
 Once the poset --- which by a minor abuse of notation we continue to denote by $P$ --- has two minimal and two maximal elements, proceed as follows.